 Cary Institute collects and uses various information from donors that includes: amount donated, address, telephone number, donor comments and e-mail address.
 Tax laws in the United States require Cary Institute to keep contact information and contribution level of donors on file.

 Cary Institute uses donor information to understand donors' needs and provide better service.
 Cary Institute will never sell, trade, rent or share names (unless released for publication), e-mail or mail addresses, or telephone numbers of our donors.
+We will not send donors mailings on behalf of other organizations.
 Cary Institute will use contact information (e-mail, telephone number and address) of donors for these purposes only:

 • Distribute receipts for donations